vitpia/markdown-cv/index.md

 ### Ad-hoc Reviewer
 See my [Publons](https://publons.com/author/469708/vitoria-piai#stats) profile for details
 `2012-present`
-BMC Psychology, Brain and Language, Brain Topography, Cerebral Cortex, Cognition, Collabra, Cortex, Emotion, Frontiers in Human Neuroscience, Frontiers in Language Sciences, Human Brain Mapping, Journal of Cognitive Neuroscience, Journal of Experiment Psychology: General, Journal of Experimental Psychology: Human Perception and Performance, Journal of Experimental Psychology: Learning, Memory, and Cognition, Journal of the International Neuropsychological Society, Journal of Neurolinguistics, Journal of Neuroscience, Language and Speech, Language, Cognition and Neuroscience, Nature Communications, Neuropsychologia, PLoS ONE, Proceedings of the National Academy of Sciences, Psychonomic Bulletin & Review, Quarterly Journal of Experimental Psychology
+BMC Psychology; Brain and Language; Brain Topography; Cerebral Cortex; Cognition; Collabra; Cortex; Emotion; Frontiers in Human Neuroscience; Frontiers in Language Sciences; Human Brain Mapping; Journal of Cognitive Neuroscience; Journal of Experiment Psychology: General; Journal of Experimental Psychology: Human Perception and Performance; Journal of Experimental Psychology: Learning, Memory, and Cognition; Journal of the International Neuropsychological Society; Journal of Neurolinguistics; Journal of Neuroscience; Language and Speech; Language, Cognition and Neuroscience; Nature Communications; NeuroImage; Neuropsychologia; PLoS ONE; Proceedings of the National Academy of Sciences; Psychonomic Bulletin & Review; Quarterly Journal of Experimental Psychology

 ### Guest lectures
 `2020`